 OLD EGGS.

 Old eggs = eggs that are getting close to the expiry date.
-They are not OLD in the sence they of being off but HISTAMINE OLD in the sence that the histamine levels are just too high for your level of histamine intolerance.
+They are not OLD in the sence of being off but HISTAMINE OLD in the sence that the histamine levels are just too high for your level of histamine tolerance.

 Fresh Eggs are Lower in Histamines and other Amines